miklevin/MikeLev.in/_posts/2022-06-22-fixing-jupyter-desktop-set-python-environment-error-message.md

 headline: Fix JupterLab-Desktop Error Message with Python 3.10.5 and venv pyw3105
 description: I recently encountered an error message when using JupterLab-Desktop 3.3.4-2 and was able to fix it by installing the official Python 3.10.5 from Python.org and creating a venv named pyw3105.
 Read my blog post to find out how I did it and learn how to fix the Jupter Desktop Set Python Environment problem.
 keywords: Jupyter, Desktop, Set, Python, Environment, Error, Message, Fix, Install, Official, Python.org, Venv, Pyw3105, Instructions, Readthedocs.io
-categories: jupyter, desktop, message, python
+categories: jupyter, message, python, desktop
 permalink: /blog/fixing-jupyter-desktop-set-python-environment-error-message/
 layout: post
 ---